New Orleans free clothing closets, back to school supplies, clothes and furniture banks.

 New Orleans LA 70125

 Programs include a clothing closet and thrift store.
 The center also provides food, medical prescriptions, household goods, Christmas assistance, and limited rent/mortgage payments.
 A fall back to school supply giveaway program is also held for kids from low income families in the summer or fall.
+Or get backpacks, book bags, laptops and other school items.
 More on Salvation Army assistance programs in New Orleans.

 Junior League of New Orleans - Bloomin Deals Thrift Shop